makidoll/toxygen_wrapper/README.md

 do not use it for anonymous communication unless you have a firewall in place.

-The Tox project does not follow semantic versioning of its main structures so the project may break the underlying ctypes wrapper at any time;
+The Tox project does not follow semantic versioning of its main structures or setters so the project may break the underlying ctypes wrapper at any time;
 it's not possible to use Tox version numbers to tell what the API will be.
 In which case you'll have to go into the tox.py file in https://git.plastiras.org/emdee/toxygen_wrapper to fix it yourself.